samedhaa/Problem-Solving/README.md

 # Problem Solving
-### i list problems i solve programmatically from different online judges.
+##### list of some of the problems i solve programmatically from different online judges.